-First through fifth-grade students failing with a school year grade average of less than 70 in the core courses of mathematics, science, social studies, or ELAR (Literacy) and consideration of the above content mastery factors may be subject to St. Philip's grade level retention or recommendation for a referral or other considerations at the discretion of the School.
+Students failing with a school year grade average of less than 70 in the core courses of mathematics, science, social studies, or ELAR (Literacy) and consideration of the above content mastery factors may be subject to St. Philip's grade level retention or recommendation for a referral or other considerations at the discretion of the School.